15 Types of Magicians

 bizarre magician.jpg

-The Bizarre Magician performs magic that approximates what it might really be like, emphasizing the “magic” more and the “entertaining” less.
+The Bizarre Magician performs magic that approximates what it might be like, emphasizing the “magic” more and the “entertaining” less.
 Imagine a poet with a candle and a crystal ball.
 That’s a bizarre magician.
 He doesn’t aim for laughter or applause.
 He aims to shake your sense of reality.

 The Bizarre Magician’s performing persona and regular life persona are identical.
 After the show ends, he maintains the façade.